-It was set to be an informal setting where I could go through various departments, talk to chronic complainers during breaks, or even chat with chronic complainers up in the hallways.
+It was set to be informal feelings where I could go through various departments, talk to constant protesters during breaks, or even chat with typical naysayers up in the hallways.

-A chronic complainer knew that I could see through their lies and that my presence could cost their jobs.
-But once I established that I was there to help chronic complainers and not snitch on them to their big boss, chronic complainers grew to trust me and sometimes even confide their worries to me.
+A chronic complainer knew that I could see through his lies and that my presence could cost his job.
+However once I established that I was there to help chronic protesters and not snitch on them to their big boss, constant complainers grew to trust me with positivity and sometimes even confided their worries to me.
 They join me in my session.

 How To Spot Potential Chronic Complainers